 WAC 173-340-355 Development of cleanup action alternatives that include remediation levels.

 (1) Purpose.
-A cleanup action selected for a site will often involve a combination of cleanup action components, such as treatment of some soil contamination and containment of the remainder.
-Remediation levels are used to identify the concentrations (or other methods of identification) of hazardous substances at which different cleanup action components will be used.
-(See the definition of remediation level in WAC 173-340-200.)
-Remediation levels may be used at sites where a combination of cleanup actions components are used to achieve cleanup levels at the point of compliance (see the examples in subsection (3)(a) and (c) of this section).
-Remediation levels may also be used at sites where the cleanup action involves the containment of soils as provided under WAC 173-340-740(6)(f) and at sites conducting interim actions (see the examples in subsection (3)(b) and (d) of this section).
+A cleanup action often relies on a combination of cleanup action components to remediate an environmental medium.
+For example, to remediate soil, a cleanup action may rely on treatment of some soil contamination and containment of the remainder.
+The purpose of a remediation level is to specify when the various components are used as part of a cleanup action.

+(2) Applicability.
+Remediation levels must be established as part of a cleanup action if the cleanup action relies on a combination of cleanup action components to remediate an environmental medium.

+(3) Types.
+Remediation levels may be based on a concentration (e.g., all soil above concentration X will be treated), or other method of identification, such as the physical appearance or location of the contamination (e.g., all of the green sludge will be removed from the northwest quadrant of the site).

+(4) Development.
+Remediation levels must be developed and evaluated as part of a cleanup action alternative during the feasibility study conducted under WAC 173-340-351.
+Quantitative or qualitative methods may be used to develop remediation levels.
+The methods may include a human health or ecological risk assessment.
+The methods may also consider fate and transport issues.
+The methods may be simple or complex, as appropriate to the site.
+Where a quantitative risk assessment is used, see WAC 173-340-357.

-(2) Relationship to cleanup levels and cleanup standards.
-Remediation levels are not the same as cleanup levels.
+(5) Relationship to cleanup levels and cleanup standards.
+Remediation levels are not the same as cleanup levels or cleanup standards.

-(a) A cleanup level defines the concentration of hazardous substances above which a contaminated medium (e.g., soil) must be remediated in some manner (e.g., treatment, containment, institutional controls).
-A remediation level, on the other hand, defines the concentration (or other method of identification) of a hazardous substance in a particular medium above or below which a particular cleanup action component (e.g., soil treatment or containment) will be used.
+(a) A cleanup level defines the concentration of a hazardous substance above which a contaminated environmental medium (such as soil) must be remediated in some manner (such as treatment, containment, or institutional controls).
+A remediation level, on the other hand, defines the concentration (or other method of identification) of a hazardous substance in an environmental medium at which a particular cleanup action component (such as soil treatment versus containment) will be used.
 Remediation levels, by definition, exceed cleanup levels.

-Cleanup levels must be established for every site.
-Remediation levels, on the other hand, may not be necessary at a site.
-Whether remediation levels are necessary depends on the cleanup action selected.
-For example, remediation levels would not be necessary if the selected cleanup action removes for offsite disposal all soil that exceeds the cleanup level at the applicable points of compliance.
+(b) Cleanup levels must be established for every site.
+Remediation levels, on the other hand, must be established only if a cleanup action relies on a combination of cleanup action components to remediate an environmental medium.

-A cleanup action that uses remediation levels must meet each of the minimum requirements specified in WAC 173-340-360, including the requirement that all cleanup actions must comply with cleanup standards.
-Compliance with cleanup standards requires, in part, that cleanup levels are met at the applicable points of compliance.
-If the remedial action does not comply with cleanup standards, the remedial action is an interim action, not a cleanup action.
-Where a cleanup action involves containment of soils with hazardous substance concentrations exceeding cleanup levels at the point of compliance, the cleanup action may be determined to comply with cleanup standards, provided the requirements specified in WAC 173-340-740 (6)(f) are met.
+(c) Cleanup actions, including those relying on a combination of cleanup action components to remediate an environmental medium, must meet each of the requirements in WAC 173-340-360, including compliance with cleanup standards.
+If a remedial action does not comply with cleanup standards, the remedial action is an interim action, not a cleanup action.

-(3) Examples.
+(6) Examples.
 The following examples of cleanup actions that use remediation levels are for illustrative purposes only.
-All cleanup action alternatives in a feasibility study, including those with proposed remediation levels, must be evaluated to determine whether they meet each of the minimum requirements specified in WAC 173-340-360 (see WAC 173-340-360 (2)(h)).
-This evaluation requires, in part, a determination that a more permanent cleanup action is not practicable, based on the disproportionate cost analysis in WAC 173-340-360 (3)(e).
+All cleanup action alternatives in a feasibility study, including those using remediation levels, must be evaluated to determine whether they meet each of the requirements in WAC 173-340-360.